-The Integrated Marine Observing Network (IMON) provides a central body for the coordination of UK marine observing activity that works in partnership with funders, agencies and practitioners across all marine sectors to help meet UK marine science objectives and commitments, nationally and internationally
+The Integrated Marine Observing Network (IMON) provides centralised coordination for UK marine observing activity.
+It works in partnership with funders, agencies and practitioners across all marine sectors, to help meet UK marine science objectives and commitments, nationally and internationally.

 The objective of the IMON is to ensure that UK sustained ocean observing, including physical, chemical and biological components, successfully meets policy, societal, scientific and operational requirements.
 This is achieved by regular assessment, evaluation and communication of ongoing UK sustained ocean observing activities, managed alongside a programme of community engagement to promote sharing of information and to identify future needs, opportunities and risks.